-Our Great Glen Open Canoe Expeditions take in short sections of the Caledonian Canal to link Loch Lochy, Loch Oich and Loch Ness.
+The Great Glen coast to coast canoe expedition takes in short sections of the Caledonian Canal to link Loch Lochy, Loch Oich and Loch Ness.
 This expedition will see you paddling from the west coast to the east coast of Scotland navigating these magnificent waterways.

 Over the course of this trip you may have to contend with big waves, mirror calm waters and some exhilarating sailing, such is the nature of the ever-changing Great Glen.
 Over the five days we will use the Great Glen Loch side campsites and some of the wilder traveller’s rest areas to rest up overnight.